somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

 ### Identity (To be or not to be?)

 Proposal goes through without having to introduce the notion of any placeholder.
 The notion of a variable as a placeholder is also the notion of the identity element $$0$$.
-HThese are bypassed and so is the notion of an inverse: negative numbers.
+Each placeholder is bypassed by a distinguished element.
+Hence there is never the need of an inverse: negative numbers.
 Instead we introduce the notion of outer number.
 Outer number may be thought of as an exchange.

 ### Conclusion